-The Computer and Communications Engineering Program at Rafik Hariri University puts the best of students' interest, first and foremost.
+The Computer and Communications Engineering Program at Rafik Hariri University puts the best of students' interests, first and foremost.
 Every little experience the student attains represents a block in the building of a competent, confident, purposeful, problem solving, competitive, responsible, and conscientious individual.
-This is accomplished by means of a curriculum and facilities that conform to the highest of standards, faculty members committed to the academic and personal growth of the student, and an environment that inspires learning and drives creativity.
+This is accomplished by means of a curriculum tailored to the market needs, and facilities that conform to the highest of standards, top notch faculty members, who graduated from premiere higher education institutions, who are committed to the academic and personal growth of the student, and an environment that inspires learning and drives creativity.

 The Bachelor of Engineering (BE) program in Computer and Communications Engineering encompasses 147 credit hours spread over eight regular semesters and three summer semesters.
 The Bachelor of Science (BS) program comprises a total of 114 credit hours spread over six regular semesters and three summer semesters.
-In addition to completing the credits requirements, a BS or a BE degree is conferred upon a student if the earned Cumulative GPA, Major GPA and the Summative Learning Project grade are all 70 or above.
+In addition to completing the credits requirements, a BS or a BE degree is only conferred upon a student if their earned Cumulative GPA, Major GPA and the Summative Learning Project grade are all 70 or above.

-The required credit hours span three categories: University requirements (UR), College requirements (CR) and Program requirements (PR).
+The required credit hours are divided into three categories: University requirements (UR), College requirements (CR) and Program requirements (PR).
 The allocation of the credit hours for the BS and BE programs are shown in the following table:

 BS in Computer and Communication Engineering (114 Credits)

-Courses Category Major Non-Major Credits Percen
+Courses Category Major Non-Major Credits Percent

-Courses Calegory Mandatory Electives Mandatory Electives Credits
+Courses Calegory Mandatory Electives Mandatory Electives Credits Feiceni

-General 3 0 19 6 28 24
+General Education 3 0 19 6 28 24

-Education

-College 0 0 25 3 28 24
+College Requirement 0 0 25 3 28 24

-Requirement

-Program 44 0 14 0 58 52
+Program Requirement 44 0 14 0 58 52

-Requirement

 Credits 47 0 58 9 114 100

 BE in Computer and Communication Engineering (147 Credits)

-Courses Category Major Non-Major Crodito edits Percent
+Courses Category Major Non-Major Cradita Percent

-Courses Category Mandatory Electives Mandatory Electives Credits Percent
+Courses Calegory Mandatory Electives Mandatory Electives Credits Percent

-General 3 0 19 9 31 21
+General Education 3 0 19 9 31 21

-Education

-College 0 0 28 3 31 21
+College Requirement 0 0 28 3 31 21

-Requirement

-Program 56 15 14 0 85 58
+Program Requirement 56 15 14 0 85 58

-Requirement

 Credits 59 15 61 12 147 100